ALMSIVI/novel-tools-py/docs/design.md

 - We can easily extract these fields from an `args` dict when we are initializing the unit;
 - We can easily generate documentation using the metadata (see [docgen](/toolkit/generate_docs.py)).
 In fact, the [built-in class references](/docs/references.md) is auto generated by docgen;
-- If we want to make a GUI for the toolkit, we can take advantage of these metadata to dynamically generate config form fields.
+- If we want to make a GUI for the toolkit, we can take advantage of the metadata to dynamically generate config form fields.